COMMENT: Falling EM inflation enters a second phase, but rate cuts will progress slowly in 2024

 Inflation rates are coming down across the Emerging Markets (EMs) and are now entering a second phase, Capital Economics said in a note on November 28.
-Central Banks are getting ready to cut interest rates but as inflation remains high 2024 could see rates on hold in many markets.
+Central Banks are getting ready to cut interest rates but as inflation remains high 2024 could see these on hold in many markets.

-Inflation in emerging markets had been on a sharp downward trajectory since the end of 2022 when price rises hit two decade highs in many places.
+Inflation in emerging markets had been on a sharp downward trajectory since the end of 2022, when price rises hit two-decade highs in many places.

 Prices soared unexpectedly in the third quarter of this year, primarily due to idiosyncratic price shocks, including a surge in Indian inflation triggered by rising vegetable prices in July and a mini-inflation cycle in Brazil, reports Capital Economics.
 But more recently, EM inflation has resumed its decline as part of a broader downward trend.
-A measure of EM headline inflation fell from 4.6% year-on-year in September to 4.4% in October, with core inflation also continuing its descent, says Capital Economics.
+A measure of EM headline inflation fell from 4.6% year on year in September to 4.4% y/y in October, with core inflation also continuing its descent, says Capital Economics.

 “Nonetheless, we think that the sharp falls in headline rates seen this year are largely behind us, for two key reasons.
-First, the fall in fuel inflation – which has been one of the key drivers of disinflation – has run its course.
+First, the fall in fuel inflation – one of the key drivers of disinflation – has run its course.
 Our oil price forecast suggests that EM fuel inflation will be steady.
 And second, strong wage pressures in Latin America and Emerging Europe will limit how far core inflation falls,” says Fahy.

 The new phase of disinflation is expected to proceed at a slower pace.
-In Central and Eastern Europe, there is room for further declines in headline rates in 2024, albeit less significant than in the previous year.
+In Central and Eastern Europe there is room for further declines in headline rates in 2024, albeit less significant than in the previous year.

 In Latin America, inflation is anticipated to recede gradually in the coming quarters.
 Meanwhile, the potential for further disinflation in Asia appears limited, given that inflation peaked at lower rates in that region.